 Prerequisite: AP Calculus BC and departmental approval.
-Grades 10 - 12 students only.
 UC approved.

 Honors Differential Equations

 This course will focus on the theory and techniques for finding solutions to ordinary, first-, second- and higher-order linear differential equations.
 In addition, students will be introduced to Laplace Transforms and ideal functions.
 Mathematica and a graphing calculator are required.